Gghz007/blender-cry-importer-exporter/README.md

 The CGF format is a chunk-based binary format developed by Crytek.
 File versions supported: `0x0744`, `0x0745`, `0x0746`, `0x0826`, `0x0827`

-Format reference based on reverse engineering by the modding community and the original CryImporter source by Takaro Pty.
-Ltd.

 ---